xnvme/aisio/docs/src/background.md

 NVMe SSDs, GPUs, and NICs do not generate ID-routed traffic and rely exclusively on address-routed Memory Requests.

+(sec-pcie-functions)=

+### Multi-function devices

+PCIe devices are identified by a Bus–Device–Function (BDF) tuple.
+Under a single Bus and Device number, a controller may expose multiple functions, each behaving as an independent PCIe endpoint with its own configuration space, capabilities, and BAR mappings.
+This allows a single physical device to present several logically distinct interfaces while sharing the same underlying hardware.

+#### Single- and Multi-Function Controllers

+Some devices expose only one function, while others expose two or more.
+A multi-function layout allows a controller to present multiple independent control paths or operational domains, each with isolated registers and interrupt lines but backed by common internal resources.
+This pattern is used in devices that serve several roles or expose multiple ports through the same silicon.

+#### SR-IOV

+SR-IOV extends the multi-function concept by enabling a device to dynamically create many lightweight virtual functions (VFs) alongside one physical function (PF).
+Each VF appears as its own BDF entry.
+The PF manages and provisions resources, and each VF exposes its own configuration space and BAR regions and can be assigned to a distinct software or hardware tenant such as a virtual machine, a container, or another isolated execution domain.

+SR-IOV provides a PCIe-level mechanism for carving a device’s internal resources into multiple independent and securely separated interfaces, without assuming anything about the higher-level protocols or device types implemented behind those interfaces.

 ### Summary

 Data movement in PCIe whether DMA or MMIO are sequences of Memory TLPs